codesilva/codesilva.github.io/_posts/2025-07-13-nodejs-apocrypha-threadpool.md

 Some operations still need to be done in a separate thread.
 Libuv, by default, uses the thread pool for file system and DNS operations.
 It also allows you to use the thread pool for other operations by just calling the [`uv_queue_work`][] function.

 In Node, some modules also leverage the threadpool, such as `node:crypto` and `node:sqlite`.
 The first one due to the heavy cryptographic operations and the second one due to the I/O in database operations.

-### ThreadPool class
+### The ThreadPoolWork class

 Node has its constructors to empower you when dealing with other threads.
 One of them is the ThreadPool class.
 Its definition can be found at [`node_internals.h`][].